FedRAMP/docs/tools/site/content/rev5/playbook/csp/continuous-monitoring/collaborative-monitoring.md

 ### Section 5: Decision-Making Authorities

 Determining how decisions are made, and by whom, is a critical part of the Collaborative ConMon process.
-While it’s important to give each agency a voice, it is not always practical or in the best interest of security to seek unanimous agreement \- particularly if the issue at hand only affects a single agency.
+While it's important to give each agency a voice, it is not always practical or in the best interest of security to seek unanimous agreement \- particularly if the issue at hand only affects a single agency.
 Most CSPs that have successfully implemented Collaborative ConMon have used one of two approaches (or some combination) to decision making.

 **Voting Members:** During the inaugural Collaborative ConMon meeting, the collaboration group grants certain members decision-making authority for DRs, SCRs, or any other area that requires agency approval.
 Oftentimes, agency representatives will volunteer to take on this responsibility.
 Depending on the number of agency customers, the PMO recommends at least two (2) or more voting members share this responsibility.

-**Comment Period:** Some collaboration groups have agreed to a “comment period” approach, whereby all group members are allowed an agreed upon period of time to raise questions, concerns or objections.
+**Comment Period:** Some collaboration groups have agreed to a "comment period" approach, whereby all group members are allowed an agreed upon period of time to raise questions, concerns or objections.
 If there are no objections when the time period ends, the matter is considered approved.
 The PMO recommends giving group members two weeks.
 For any group members that were unable to attend the monthly meeting, two weeks will allow those members to review the relevant documentation.
 This approach typically works as follows:

 - The CSP makes information (e.g., DR, SCR, etc.) available via the FedRAMP secure repository at least one week prior to the monthly Collaborative ConMon meeting and then notifies all group members.